 Safe management of used batteries from households

 Wisconsin has banned many types of consumer electronics from landfill or incinerator disposal.
-These electronics can be recycled through the E-Cycle Wisconsin program.
+These electronics can be recycled through E-Cycle Wisconsin.

 If storing batteries for recycling, you can reduce fire risk by taping ends of batteries with clear packing tape or putting each battery in an individual plastic bag, and storing them in a non-metal, leakproof container with a lid (such as a plastic bucket).